vbaliga/vbaliga.github.io/_posts/2019-05-03-parallel-processing-for-mcmcglmm-in-r-windows-friendly.md

 ## Data

-I’ll use “Example 2” from the **[MCMCglmm() function help](https://www.rdocumentation.org/packages/MCMCglmm/versions/2.26/topics/MCMCglmm)**.
+I’ll use “Example 2” from the [MCMCglmm() function help](https://www.rdocumentation.org/packages/MCMCglmm/versions/2.26/topics/MCMCglmm).
 You can skip ahead to the next section if instead you’d like to tailor this to your own data & analysis.

 First load (or install\&load) the `MCMCglmm` and `parallel` packages: